home-assistant/developers.home-assistant/docs/external_api_rest.md

 The API accepts and returns only JSON encoded objects.

-All API calls have to be accompanied by the header `Authorization: Bearer ABCDEFGH`.
-You can obtain a token ("Long-Lived Access Token") by logging into the frontend using a web browser, and going to your profile `http://IP_ADDRESS:8123/profile`.
+All API calls have to be accompanied by the header `Authorization: Bearer ABCDEFGH`, where `ABCDEFGH` is replaced by your token.
+You can obtain a token ("Long-Lived Access Token") by logging into the frontend using a web browser, and going to [your profile](https://www.home-assistant.io/docs/authentication/#your-account-profile) `http://IP_ADDRESS:8123/profile`.

 There are multiple ways to consume the Home Assistant Rest API.
 One is with `curl`: